-The Multi-Needs Early Childhood Education Program is designed to provide more intensive individualized instruction and support for children with a variety of developmental and/or health needs.
-A higher teacher to student ratio is facilitated and classroom environments are highly visual and structured.
-The curriculum is aligned to the common core standards, however, the materials and assessments are both highly modified to accommodate the unique learning styles of the students.
-Children attend five days a week for a 2 ½ hour A.M. or P.M. session.
-Placement in the Multi-Needs program is determined through referral from Early Intervention, Child Find and IEP process.
+The Early Childhood Special Education Program is designed to provide specialized instruction and support for children with disabilities with a variety of educational and developmental needs.
+A higher teacher to student ratio is provided and classroom environments incorporate related services, as well as communication, academic, and sensory supports.
+The curriculum is aligned to the Illinois Early Learning Standards, however, the materials, assessments, and activities are highly modified to accommodate the unique learning needs of the students.
+Children attend five days per week for a 2 ½ hour (am or pm) session.
+Placement in the early childhood special education program is determined through a referral from Early Intervention, Child Find, and the IEP process.

 EARLY CHILDHOOD SCREENING

-Oak Lawn/Hometown District 123 will be screening all children from 3 to 5 years of age.
-The children will be screened in the areas of motor skills, concepts, self-help skills, social skills, and speech language development.
+Oak Lawn-Hometown School District 123 conducts regular screenings of children from 3 to 5 years of age.
+The children will be screened in the developmental areas of concepts, self-help, social, and speech & language.
 Early childhood professionals will present play-based activities that will assess developmental skills.
-A certified trained staff member will review the results with you.
+Screening results will be reviewed with the family.

-ALL preschoolers who reside in the Oak Lawn-Hometown School District 123 boundaries are eligible to attend free of charge.
+All preschoolers who reside in the Oak Lawn-Hometown School District 123 boundaries can participate in screenings free of charge.

 - Wednesday, August 22

 Thursday, March 7

 Monday, May 20

 Please call Kim Blitek at (708) 423-8363 or send email to firstname.lastname@example.org to schedule an appointment.